Larry Kudlow, Trump's chief economic adviser, suffers heart attack

 The news came in a tweet from Trump.
 "Our Great Larry Kudlow, who has been working so hard on trade and the economy, has just suffered a heart attack.
 He is now in Walter Reed Medical Center," Trump said.

+White House spokeswoman Sarah Sanders confirmed Kudlow "experienced what his doctors say, was a very mild heart attack."
+She said Kudlow was in good condition and "his doctors expect he will make a full and speedy recovery."

+Sanders said Trump and his administration "send their thoughts and prayers to Larry and his family.”

-The 70-year-old economist joined the Trump White House in April, replacing Gary Cohn as the president's top economic adviser.
+The 70-year-old economist joined the Trump White House in April, replacing Gary Cohn as the director of the National Economic Council.
 A former CNBC commentator, he has been an unusually visible figure in the administration.

 Kudlow returned Saturday night from Trump's visit to the Group of Seven summit of industrial economies in Quebec, where trade tensions boiled over just as Trump left for a Tuesday summit with North Korean leader Kim Jong Un in Singapore.